Office of Arts and Culture

 Read, Discover & Create

-- Kids aged 0 to 18 are challenged to read, discover and create May 30 to August 8!
-For every 10 days of reading or being read to, kids earn a free book of their choice, up to 3 times over the summer.
-After completing 10 discovery activities and 10 create activities, kids earn a free food coupon, up to 2 times over the summer.
-While supplies last.
-Kids who complete 30 days of reading, make 10 discoveries and create 10 new things by August 8 will be entered in the grand prize drawing!
+Kids up to 18 years old are challenged to read, discover, and create!
+For every 10 days of reading or being read to, kids earn a free book of their choice up to 3 times over the summer.
+After completing 10 discovery activities and 10 create activities, kids earn a free food coupon up to 2 times over the summer.
+Kids who complete 30 days of reading, make 10 discoveries, and create 10 new things by August 8 will be entered in the grand prize drawing!

-- New this summer: Kids can earn an additional prize by completing the Super Reader activity badge.
-Select any book to read and practice your reading comprehension skills by answering basic questions about what you read
+NEW THIS SUMMER: Kids can earn an additional prize by completing the Super Reader activity badge.
+Choose any book and practice your reading comprehension skills by answering questions!

 Not Just for Kids!